kmacdon/academic-kickstart/content/post/code_analysis.markdown

 ##               file  length     ext    lang
 ## 8   academic.ipynb     3.0  .ipynb  Python
 ## 9     sync_i18n.py    52.0     .py  Python
-## 10      kd_tree.py    64.0     .py  Python
+## 10          test.R     1.0      .R       R
-## 11         test.py    14.0     .py  Python
+## 11      report.Rmd    51.0    .Rmd       R
-## 12  plotting.ipynb    22.0  .ipynb  Python
+## 12      kd_tree.py    64.0     .py  Python
 ```
 The data frame contains the name of each file, the path, the number of lines in the file, and what type of file it is.
 I can now look at how many files of each type I have.

 <img src="/www.kevinmacdonald.me/post/code_analysis_files/figure-html/bar_plot-1.png" width="768" style="display: block; margin: auto;" />

 As I would have expected, I have the most R files out of the three langauges.
-R is the language I use most frequently and have been using it for the past 4 years.
-I have only really started using Python for the past 8 months while C++ was actually the first language I learned as a freshman in college.
+R is the language I use most frequently and I have been using it for the past 4 years.
+I only really started using Python my senior of college while C++ was actually the first language I learned as a freshman.

 <img src="/www.kevinmacdonald.me/post/code_analysis_files/figure-html/box_plot-1.png" width="768" style="display: block; margin: auto;" />